 If you already have Twitter lists created, instead click on the individual list to edit the items as needed.
 You can follow the same process for editing the list as for starting one.

 Step 2.
-Customize with an image if you can
+Customize your Twitter list with an image

 This is not required but will add personality to your list.
-It is more important on a public list.
+Doing this is more important when it’s on a public list.

 Step 3.
 Create a name and description for your list

 Your name is limited to only 25 characters, and your description to 100 characters.
 You will need to keep it short while maintaining clarity.